AB InBev: Recent history

 On 21 July 2017, Anheuser-Busch InBev continued its investment in the non-alcohol beverage sector with the purchase of energy drink company Hiball.

 In December 2018, Anheuser-Busch InBev partnered with cannabis producer Tilray to begin researching cannabis infused non-alcoholic beverages with Tilray subsidiary, High Park Company.

 At the end of 2019, total liabilities amounted to US$95.5 billion.
 Net debt to normalized EBITDA decreased to 4.0×.
 Goodwill reached US$128.114 billion, which compares with revenues of US$52.329 billion in 2019.
 For this deleveraging, the dividend for 2018 in EUR was cut in half compared with 2017.

 On 8 August 2023, Anheuser-Busch sold off several brands to Tilray.
 These included Blue Point Brewing Company, Breckenridge Brewery, Shock Top, Redhook Ale Brewery, Widmer Brothers Brewery, 10 Barrel Brewing Company, Square Mile Cider Company, and HiBall Energy.

 In November 2023, the company began a buyback of shares-it is planned to buy up to 20% of the issued share capital.
-The annual buyback program is up to $1 billion.
+The annual buyback program is up to US$1 billion.

+In December 2025, it was announced AB InBev had acquired an 85% majority stake in the Austin, Texas-headquartered ready-to-drink (RTD) alcoholic beverages producer, BeatBox Beverages for approx. US$490 million.